smngo100/Personal/Notes/Python/Python Crash Course/README.md

-Self Study of *Python Crash Course* by Eric Matthes
+Self-study of *Python Crash Course* by Eric Matthes
 * Studying the 2023 version